 - Price with Courage

-Speaking of prices, most companies assume that they must cut prices in a downturn but studies have shown that the long-term damage can outweigh the short-term benefits.
+Speaking of prices, most companies assume they must cut prices in a downturn but studies have shown the long-term damage can outweigh the short-term benefits.
 This is because people have asymmetrical risk responses; winning $1,000 makes us feel good, but losing $1,000 makes us feel really, really bad.
 Lower prices either becomes the new normal or cause disappointment when price levels return, even though they are no higher than they were originally.